Industrial3D: A Water-Treatment TLS Point Cloud Dataset and Cross-Paradigm Benchmark for MEP Scene Understanding: Related Work

 Foundation models pre-trained on large 3D corpora raise the possibility of zero-shot or few-shot transfer, which is attractive for industrial applications where annotation is expensive.
 Point-SAM~\citep{zhou2025pointsam} adapts the Segment Anything paradigm to point clouds through prompt-based segmentation, PointCLIP~\citep{zhang2022pointclip} transfers vision-language supervision to 3D object understanding, and Reason3D~\citep{huang2025reason3d} continues the trend towards larger pre-training corpora and broader transfer.

-A critical open question is whether these models transfer to industrial semantics rather than merely to new architectural benchmarks.
+\begin{revblock} A critical open question is whether these models transfer to industrial semantics rather than merely to new architectural benchmarks.
 The pretrained distributions of current 3D foundation models are dominated by indoor scenes (e.g., S3DIS and ScanNet) with planar geometry (walls, floors, furniture), which differs substantially from the cylindrical-primitive geometry and MEP-specific semantics of industrial facilities.
-Instead, in this study, Industrial3D enables a direct measurement of this domain gap, as reported in \Cref{sec:benchmark}.
+In this study, Industrial3D measures this domain gap directly, as reported in \Cref{sec:benchmark}. \end{revblock}